 If you’re going to successfully grow your sales operation team, it’s critical for you to learn from the managers who came before you.
 Here’s a look at some actionable sales-operations best practices that can put you on the path to success.

 1. Use the right tools.

 Sales ops are a cutting-edge part of sales.
 As such, you’ll need to fully leverage the most powerful tools out there.
 So you should regularly review your software suite and pay close attention to the feedback from your team members.
 They’ll be the ones on the frontlines using the tools each day.

 The best sales ops teams keep an ear to the ground and take the time to stay on top of industry trends.
 So sales ops managers should be the first to know about a new killer tool that could unlock fresh efficiencies or results.

 The sales ops team will become responsible for maintaining the CRM.
 This difficult task will often involve trying to police the way it’s used by the other team members within the sales department.
 So the best sales ops teams use CRM as an opportunity to drive harmony in the wider sales department.

 When you launch your own sales operations department, you should prioritize the maintenance of the CRM.
 So create guidelines and deliver training, in order for the rest of the sales department to understand the value you can deliver.

 A number of different profiles work together in perfect harmony within any sales department.
 The salespeople are on the frontlines, and they’ll often receive a lot of the credit.
 So it might feel like lots of the sales operations work goes unnoticed.

-But the best sales operations teams often diligently work in the background, which keeps the whole operation together.
-So as the sales operations manager, it’s important to advocate for your team and celebrate their hard work.
+But a good sales ops team will often diligently work in the background, which keeps the whole operation together.
+So as the manager, it’s important to advocate for your team and celebrate their hard work.
 You should become a champion for your team and make sure they get the credit they deserve.

 4. Track the impact of your team.